sofiane-abou-abderrahim/nextjs-portfolio/README.md

             - make the button work when clicking & set the gradient as a background
               - in `components\ui\MagicButton.tsx`, add a `onClick` prop that points at this `handleClick` function
               - back to `components\ui\GradientBg.tsx`, replace `h-screen w-screen relative` with `h-full w-full absolute`

+## 3. Recent Projects

+This section on your list will be what your portfolio is all about which is displaying the recent projects you worked on using this very engaging card that folds back and allows you to visit the live website that you're seeing on the screen This is a very cool effect, so let's go ahead and implement it now

+1. create a new section called "Recent Projects"
+   1. under `components`, create a new `RecentProjects.tsx` file
+   2. run `racfe` to create a `RecentProjects` component
+   3. in `app\page.tsx`, output the `<RecentProjects />` component
+2. in `data\index.ts`, customize the `projects` array to really make it your projects
+3. customize `RecentProjects.tsx`
+   1. set a `h1` heading
+   2. render a list of your projects by adding `import { projects } from '@/data';` & mapping the `projects`
+   3. output another Aceternity UI component `3D Animated Pin` which will pin on these project cards
+      - go to https://ui.aceternity.com/ & search for "3D Pin"
+      - you'll get redirected to https://ui.aceternity.com/components/3d-pin
+      - under `Copy the source code` for `components/ui/3d-pin.tsx`, copy the code below
+      - then in `components/ui`, add a new `3d-pin.tsx` file & paste the code you just copied in there
+      - go back to `components\RecentProjects.tsx` & use this `<PinContainer>` component
+      - go to `components\ui\3d-pin.tsx` to customize this `<PinContainer>`
+      - back to `components\RecentProjects.tsx`, customize this `<PinContainer>` component by
+        - passing some props to it
+        - adding a children inside of it for the `title`, the `description` & the `bottom` of the cards
+4. implement the links of the floating navbar so that the user can scroll down to the projects section
+   1. go back to the original home page `app\page.tsx`
+      - remove the array in the `<FloatingNav>` component
+      - use the constant `{navItems}` coming `from '@/data'`
+   2. go to `components\ui\FloatingNav.tsx`
+      - remove the `Login` button
+      - modify some CSS classes to customize the styles of the navbar
+   3. in `components\RecentProjects.tsx`, make the `Projects` navbar link point to the "Projects" section by adding `id="projects"`